-- Performance-based remuneration is awarded annually entirely in the form of nil-cost options over the Group shares subject to vesting ("discretionary deferred shares").
-The Group does not award cash bonuses to Executive Directors of Georgia Capital PLC. - The Remuneration Committee will determine annually whether an award is merited based on an Executive Director's achievement of the KPIs set for the work year and the performance of the Group during the work year.
+- The Remuneration Committee will determine annually whether an award is merited based on an Executive Director's achievement of the KPIs set for the work year and the performance of the Group during the work year.
 If appropriate, where a strategic change or change in business circumstances has made one or more of the KPIs an inaccurate gauge of an Executive Director's performance, the Remuneration Committee may decide to base its assessment on alternative measures.
-The outcome of an Executive Director's performance and the Remuneration Committee's determination will be reported in the Directors' Remuneration Report for the work year in consideration. - Any discretionary deferred shares are expected to be granted following the end of the work year and vest 25% in each of the second, third, fourth and fifth years following the end of the work year, although the Remuneration Committee retains the discretion to determine the timing of the award. - Each tranche of vested discretionary deferred shares must then be held for a further one year. - At vesting, an Executive Director receives cash payments equal to the dividends paid on the underlying shares between beginning of the year immediately following the work year and the vesting date. - KPIs for an Executive Director are set towards the beginning of each work year and reflect each Executive Director's targeted contribution to the Group's overall key strategic and financial objectives for the coming work year.
-KPIs may also include non-tangible factors such as self-development, mentoring and social responsibility. - There is no contractual right to discretionary deferred shares and the Remuneration Committee reserves the right to award no discretionary deferred share remuneration if the Group's performance is unsatisfactory. - Lapse provisions (natural malus) and extended clawback and malus applies under the circumstances as set out in the notes to this Policy table.
+The outcome of an Executive Director's performance and the Remuneration Committee's determination will be reported in the Directors' Remuneration Report for the work year in consideration. - Any discretionary deferred shares are expected to be granted following the end of the work year and vest 25% in each of the second, third, fourth and fifth years following the end of the work year, although the Remuneration Committee retains the discretion to determine the timing of the award.
+Any cash will also be awarded following the end of the work year. - Each tranche of vested discretionary deferred shares must then be held for a further one year. - At vesting, an Executive Director receives cash payments equal to the dividends paid on the underlying shares between beginning of the year immediately following the work year and the vesting date. - KPIs for an Executive Director are set towards the beginning of each work year and reflect each Executive Director's targeted contribution to the Group's overall key strategic and financial objectives for the coming work year.
+KPIs may also include non-tangible factors such as selfdevelopment, mentoring and social responsibility. - There is no contractual right to performancebased compensation and the Remuneration Committee reserves the right to award no discretionary remuneration if the Group's performance is unsatisfactory. - Lapse provisions (natural malus) and extended clawback and malus applies to discretionary deferred shares under the circumstances as set out in the notes to this Policy table.